demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/TAXII2Server_description.md

 Some tools require the indicators in STIX to be a STIX indicator type and not an SCO.
 If that is the case you can select which indicator types will be converted into SDOs using a STIX Pattern for the indicator value.

-For example, when `STIX types for STIX indicator Domain Object` is not selected for IPs XSOAR will output the IP indicators as an SCO:
+For example, when `STIX types for STIX indicator Domain Object` is not selected for IPs the TAXII server will output the IP indicators as an SCO:
 ```json
 {
     "objects": [